Maxiviper117/Extract_Images_From_360_Image/README.md

 First, create a `imgs` directory in the root of the project.
 Place all the 360° images in the `images` directory. (must be in equirectangular format)

-To run the script, execute the following command in the terminal:
+To run the script, execute the following command in the terminal: (Make sure you are in the project directory)

 ```powershell
 pixi run conv